Dieter Rams’s 10 Principles of Design, illustrated by his ingenious products

 “I wanted this section to feel different than the rest of the film to try to put a new spin on his list,” says Hustwit.

 Rosie Garschina, who was creative director at branding and design firm Trollbäck+Company, led the production of this segment.
 Her goal was to figure out how to illustrate the commandments of Rams through the objects he designed.
 Over the course of several months, Garschina’s team storyboarded and concepted ideas, eventually pairing rules like “Good design makes a product understandable” with a butt coming in from off-screen and plopping down on top of Rams’s 740 stool.
-Some footage was shot by Hustwit, other bits were filmed by Trollbäck+Company.

-The multiple video panels almost feels dated, like a trick out of early-1980s broadcast TV segment–but in this case, it works.
+The multiple video panels should feel dated, like a trick out of early-1980s broadcast TV segment–but in this case, it works.
 The panels solve a real problem: “We wanted to make sure, first of all, having the panels provide the opportunity to show more than one functionality at the same time,” as Garschina explains.

 Besides, if the list was shot like an Ikea catalog, with one full-frame product and a bit of text, it would just get dull.
 “To carry you through the experience, we wanted to have a cadence to it that would speed up and ramp down, so there was a consistent interest throughout the whole sequence,” says Garschina, “because it was quite long.”